teresa-m/training-material/topics/community/tutorials/community-workflow-table/tutorial.md

 TO DO : We Will soon update this section to explain how to filter workflow, sorry for the inconvenience.

-# Embed the interactive table in your community page on the Hub
+# Embed the table in your community page on the Hub

-The interactive table you have created can be embedded in your community page on the Hub, e.g. [microGalaxy](https://galaxyproject.org/community/sig/microbial/#workflows-and-tutorials).
+The table you have created can be embedded in your community page on the Hub, e.g. [microGalaxy](https://galaxyproject.org/community/sig/microbial/#workflows-and-tutorials).

 > <hands-on-title>Embed your table</hands-on-title>
 >